ShunSakurai/check_forbidden/README.md

 ## Description
 [memoQ](https://www.memoq.com/) allows us to check forbidden source and target term pairs using the term base, and check forbidden terms using the QA settings.
 However, it takes time to add each forbidden term one by one, choosing the settings.
 Using this tool, you can quickly narrow down and spot the forbidden terms used in memoQ bilingual files, by using a term list in CSV format.
-You can also use the regex (regular expressions).
+You can use the regular expressions (regex).
+You can also call a function from an external Python script against the target segments.
 It helps you efficiently maintain the translation quality.
 (memoQ recently did a great [update](https://www.memoq.com/memoq-build-june) and now allows us to check only forbidden target terms regardless of the corresponding source terms.
 Hope they will support CSV import to QA settings soon, like we do for term base.)

 For example, you can use this tool in the following situations: